-Sharing music with others, the simple act of listening to music in a shared space and vibing off the energy it brings, is an indispensable part of hip hop culture and an important human experience for fans of any genre.
+Sharing music with others, the simple act of listening to music in a social space and vibing off the energy it brings, is an indispensable part of hip hop culture and an important human experience for fans of any genre.
 Wax Poetic Audio Exhibits (the brainchild of Oakland emcee Pep Love) seek to nurture that experience, by providing a space where hip hop heads, long-time fans, casual listeners, and music lovers of all stripes can come together and vibe with good beats, good people, and good energy.

 Music means so much to me…and I’m not the only one.
 Creating a space for people who vibrate differently and want to hear music that touches their soul is important to me, not just as an artist but also as a listener.